-On this day in 1787, Alexander Hamilton churned out yet another Federalist Paper.
+On this day in 1787, Alexander Hamilton churns out yet another Federalist Paper.
 One had just been published the day before!
 These papers argued FOR the new Constitution, then being considered for ratification by the states.

 Let’s stop to think for a second about the decision facing the new nation at this moment in time.
 They could see that the weak Congress created by the Articles of Confederation was not working.
 Yet many also feared the creation of a new, stronger national government.
 Separating into three or four smaller confederacies seemed like a pretty good idea: Perhaps Americans could avoid the creation of a strong centralized government.
 On the other hand, the 13 states had been used to operating together for decades (albeit in a relatively loose coalition).
 Separating the states now could create all sorts of logistical problems.